 Pramipexole is used by some performance enhancing athletes, primarily to combat a specific kind of gynecomastia and improve sexual function that is sometimes diminished through the use of specific anabolic steroids.

-Pramipexole is a dopamine agonist belonging to the same class of drugs as Cabergoline.
+The pramipexole research chemical is a dopamine agonist belonging to the same class of drugs as Cabergoline.
 The primary purpose of this drug is in the treatment of Parkinson’s disease.
 Pramipexole is most commonly found under the brand names Sifrol, Mirapexin and Mirapex, although generics are also available.
-Mirapex is the most well known brand by Boehringer Ingelheim Pharmaceuticals.
-Along with treating Parkinson’s, Pramipexole is also prescribed for the treatment of restless legs syndrome.
-The drug has also shown promising signs in the treatment of bipolar depression, although it has never officially held this label.
+Mirapex is the most well-known brand by Boehringer Ingelheim Pharmaceuticals.
+Along with treating Parkinson’s, the pramipexole research chemical is also prescribed for the treatment of restless legs syndrome.
+Pramipexole has also shown promising signs in the treatment of bipolar depression, although it has never officially held this label.

 Pramipexole is a dopamine agonist that directly correlates with the prolactin hormone.
 As dopamine levels in the body go up, prolactin levels go down.
 It does this by having a direct effect on the dopamine D3 receptor.
 Although it also acts on the D2 receptor its affinity for the D3 receptor is seven times greater than any existing dopamine agonist

-The effect of Pramipexole on the D3 receptor has a strong impact on the neurological system, which is why it’s used to treat Parkinson’s disease and in some cases Alzheimer’s disease.
+The effect of pramipexole on the D3 receptor has a strong impact on the neurological system, which is why it’s used to treat Parkinson’s disease and in some cases Alzheimer’s disease.
 Through acting on the D3 receptor, Pramipexole also affects a man’s sexual interest and activity.
 Prolactin is in part directly responsible for a man’s refractory period, which refers to the time it takes to recover from sexual activity so that performance can occur again.
-By lowering prolactin through an increase in dopamine, Pramipexole can directly reduce the refractory period resulting in the ability to perform sexually more frequently.
+By lowering prolactin through an increase in dopamine, proper pramipexole dosage can directly reduce the refractory period resulting in the ability to perform sexually more frequently.

 The elevated levels of prolactin can also negatively affect a man’s sexual performance, most commonly his ability to obtain or maintain an erection.
 Nandrolone is the most well known steroid for causing this issue and the hormone responsible for the old phrase “Deca Dick.”
 For those that suffer from this issue they will often forgo Nandrolone due to the potential erection issues, which is understandable.
-However, in many cases, a low dose of Pramipexole can offset any such issue.
-In fact, with the right combination of steroidal hormones along with Pramipexole, peak sexual performance that cannot be found with out such a mix is often reached.
+However, in many cases, a low pramipexole dosage can offset any such issue.
+In fact, with the right combination of steroidal hormones along with pramipexole, peak sexual performance that cannot be found without such a mix is often reached.

-There are several possible side effects of Pramipexole, perhaps more so than most dopamine agonist.
-The side effects of Pramipexole are largely genetic dependent and while they do not negatively affect most users in a significant way they can be quite bothersome for some.
-The possible side effects of Pramipexole include:
+There are several possible pramipexole side effects, perhaps more so than most dopamine agonists.
+Pramipexole side effects are largely genetic dependent and while they do not negatively affect most users in a significant way they can be quite bothersome for some.
+The possible side effects of pramipexole include:

-The most common cause of the above negative effects is too much of the medication.
+The most common cause of the above negative pramipexole side effects is too much medication.
 Pramipexole is a very powerful drug and it’s very easy to suffer from side effects when too much is taken.
 Dosing of this dopamine agonist should always be kept to the minimum needed.